History Files

 1866

-A diamond is discovered by Erasmus Jacobs, over on the other side of Lesotho, at Kimberley in Boer-controlled central southern Africa.
-It is a discovery that will have profound implications for the Zulu, once they have been fully reunited by Cetshwayo.
+A diamond is discovered by Erasmus Jacobs, over on the other side of the Basuto state, at Kimberley in Boer-controlled central-southern Africa.
+It is a discovery which will have profound implications for the Zulu, once they have been fully reunited by Cetshwayo.

 1871 - 1872